Home » Visiting Munich in fall – a good idea?

 At the latest with the beginning of the Oktoberfest the city is fully booked.
 Those who need a hotel room now, pay either a lot of money (hotels sometimes triple the prices) or accept the fact to accomodate, far outside of the city.

-If you are one of those visitors who don’t necessarily need to come for Oktoberfest or prefer to experience a quiet, not overcrowded city, then I recommend either to avoid September completely or at least to visit Munich between the last days of August and September 15th.
+If you are one of those visitors who don’t necessarily need to come for Oktoberfest or prefer to experience a quiet, not overcrowded city, then I recommend either to avoid September completely or at least visit Munich between the last days of August and September 15th (before Oktoberfest starts).

 Interestingly, the weather conditions during Oktoberfest are often quite good.
 It is often sunny, but you will feel that summer has come to an end and autumn is near.
 You will definitely need a jacket in the evening and the leaves on the trees begin to change their colour to yellow, red and brown.